If you’re looking to save money on your cell phone plan, Republic Wireless should be on the list of carriers you consider.

 Yes, if you bring your own phone you’ll need to buy a SIM card kit from Republic Wireless which costs just $5 at the time of this writing.

 Q: How do I activate my phone on Republic Wireless

 Once you have your SIM card, activating is very easy and is done right through the Republic Wireless app.
 You can find a complete list of activation instructions on their help page.

 Q: Can I use the new Google Pixel 3 on Republic Wireless?

 Yes, the Pixel 3 can be used on Republic Wireless but they don’t sell it.
 Unfortunately Verizon has a contract to be the only carrier who can sell the Pixel 3, but you can buy it directly from the Google Store and cut Verizon out of the loop all together!

 Q: Does Republic Wireless offer the Samsung Galaxy S9?

 Yes!
 Republic Wireless sells the Samsung Galaxy S9 in their store.
 You can also buy the Samsung Galaxy S8, which is a very similar phone for a lot less.
 You can also bring your own Galaxy S8 or S9 if you already own one.

-No. At this time Republic does not offer the iPhone, but it does sell many of the top Android based phones available, which many experts prefer to the iPhone.
+No. At this time Republic does not sell or support the Apple iPhone, but it does sell many of the top Android based phones available, which many experts prefer to the iPhone.
 That said, if you’re set on an iPhone Republic is not for you at this time… maybe someday!
 Besides, Android is better anyway!